3r1/awawa/README.md

 If you do not yet have the filter sounds, grab them from: https://github.com/3r1/awawa/releases/download/3.0/awawa_filter_sounds.zip

 ## Todo
-- update coloring for new items added in 0.2.0 (primarily talismans and new rune tiers)
+- update colors for jewels, runes, charms, relics, keys, tablets, logbooks, baryas, ultis
-- update colors for cores, jewels, and charms
+- revisit coloring of "league" items -- some disappear a little in currency tiers, potential gradient for stacked items
-- ✔ make sure it works
+- add filtering for "tier" items when it gets added to api
-- ✔ rework currency tiering and integrate new essences/omens and other currencies as applicable
+- check on currency values
-- ✔ update the preview image
+- potentially tweak gear coloring

 ## Credits/Thanks
 - core filter inspired from [NeverSink](https://github.com/NeverSinkDev/NeverSink-PoE2litefilter)